Viento Azul Biobio - offshore wind (Chile)

 Supply chain strategy:developed for the execution of a commercial scale floating offshore wind project.

-Maritime concession: prepared and managed submissions.
+Maritime concession: prepared, managed and oversaw submissions.

 Outcomes